TimothySimon123/pdf2jpg/README.md

 A simple yad GUI to convert PDF to JPG

 A small GUI program using yad.
+- Drag and drop functionality
+- Easy bulk conversion
 - Converts pdf to jpg using pdftoppm
-- Drag and drop functionality
-- Supports bulk conversion
 - Has a progress bar

+Current version: pdf2jpg alpha 0.1